Nine Unanswered Runs Haunt Titans, Swept For Fourth Time

 Latest News

-Ottawa, ON – The Ottawa Titans Baseball Club announced today that they have agreed to terms on contracts with right-handed pitchers Heitor Tokar and Grant Garza for the upcoming 2026 Frontier League season. [...]
+Ottawa, ON - The Ottawa Titans Baseball Club announced today its four picks from the 2026 Frontier League Draft. [...]